 Brotzman SB.
 Achilles tendinopathy.
 In: Giangarra CE, Manske RC, eds.
 Clinical Orthopaedic Rehabilitation: A Team Approach.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 44.

 Grear BJ.
 Disorders of tendons and fascia and adolescent and adult pes planus.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 83.

 Irwin TA.
 Tendon injuries of the foot and ankle.
 In: Miller MD, Thompson SR. eds.
-DeLee and Drez's Orthopaedic Sports Medicine.
+DeLee, Drez, & Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 118.

 Silverstein JA, Moeller JL, Hutchinson MR. Common issues in orthopedics.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 30.

 Last reviewed on: 7/8/2023